Generic filters

 TINY LIBRARIES (VOLUNTARY DONATIONS WELCOME)

 The camp store is open in the peak season and has a lending library where books are circulated.
 What you have finished reading your book, donate to the library collection.
 A tiny town with a tiny circulating library.
-You must have a KiwiCash key before you arrive at the camp.
+You must have a KiwiCash (now called Penny) key before you arrive at the camp.

 Name Waikawau means water of the shag.